Slides 📊

 \(\vdots\) |

-The combination of the first three columns shows the distinct categories that an observation belongs to.
+The combination of the first three columns shows the distinct categories that an observation can belong to.
 In this dataset, there are

 two admission statuses (“Admitted” and “Rejected”),